TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms U.S. experiences 5th warmest summer on record Lower 48 also had 3rd warmest year to date and second wettest August AROUND NOAA // Whales might be hidden, but these new buoys can help find them Climate change increased chances of record rains in Louisiana by at least 40 percent Teachers: 5 programs that bring Earth science #BacktoSchool
+Enter Search Terms U.S. experiences 5th warmest summer on record Lower 48 also had 3rd warmest year to date and second wettest August AROUND NOAA // First marine national monument created in Atlantic Sept.
+22 Reddit AMA: The Science of Hurricane Hunting to Improve Forecasts Whales might be hidden, but these new buoys can help find them

 *   About our agency
 *   News and features